The 3DC Invade Las Vegas in February…

 About half way through the first song.
 Adam walked on over and said “let’s go”, dropped the rope at the bottom of the stairs and we climbed on up.
 The room at the top of the stairs was about 15′ X 40′ with a table and chairs to the left and a bar about sectioning off about a third of the room to the right.
 On the far wall and all the walls beyond the bar were oak shelves.
 On these shelves were bottle after bottle of different expressions.
 750 or so Adam told me and he indicated he had another 300 hundred or so in the office he’d not yet been able to shelf.
 I asked if I could take pics and he said I could, though in hind sight I think I only took 3 pics in total, so awe struck was I by the selection all around me.
 He invited me back behind the bar to get a better look at it all as we talked about the 3DC and what his goals were for this collection.
 I’m not going to go into all that we spoke of, you’ll just need to go talk to the man himself to get all the details.

 After looking about and reeling from the realization that I was amongst several hundred drams I’ve never had, I noted a selection from the same distiller / bottler from India and he said he had a special on those, a flight of them for $100.
 I think I said, “let’s do it”.
 He then said he intended to change the way I tasted whiskies.
 Adam, you see, is a professor over at UNLV as his day job and has spent a significant amount of time thinking about the subject.
 His rationale is that the reason we look, smell, then taste harkens back to our caveman days when we were just trying to suss out whether or not what we were about to ingest was poisonous and that the fact that we acknowledge that he was not intending on killing me and that mankind has thousands of years evolving since those times that perhaps there may be a better way to go about such things.
 I encourage each of you reading this and that have even a passing interest in whiskies to go and meet and learn from this man on your own or in groups as your druthers dictate, but do so.
-I don’t expect to be able to do justice to describing his method of tasting, but I will say it works better for me than the 3 or 4 methods I’ve used to date.
+I don’t expect to be able to do justice to describing his method of tasting, but I will say it works better for me than the 3 or 4 methods I’ve used to date and had a great time with my Yolo Sex Toy attraction, they help to release your mind and have pleassure.
 That and I intend to be using as my primary technique going forward.
 If you hit me up in person, I might be able to show you, but I don’t have the words to put it to paper so you’ll have to be content with this much.

 The flight was 6 bottles from Amrut and we’re all pretty darn spectacular.
 (I’ve found out that since March some of these drams have started making their way onto American shelves.)
 I’d heard so many bad things about Indian Whiskey that admittedly my expectations were pretty low, but there was no need for that.
 2 were cask strength and 1 of those and 1 other were peated as well.
 Not a bad dram in the bunch.